-Repository open access offers a pathway to making research outputs open without facing open access publishing fees.
+Repository open access offers a pathway to making research open without open access publishing fees.

-This page introduces our institutional repositories, Minerva Access and Melbourne Figshare, and provides guidance on how University of Melbourne researchers can deposit their work.
+This page introduces our institutional repositories, Minerva Access and Melbourne Figshare.
+It also provides guidance on how University of Melbourne researchers can deposit their work.

-You can find out more about repository open access on our What Is Open Access? page, which includes information on non-institutional general and subject-specific repositories.
+You can find out more about open access in external repositories on our What Is Open Access? page.

 Our repositories